-Employers are expanding the range of selection methods they use in the recruitment process.
-The key drivers behind this are the need to eliminate subjective judgements and the desire to strengthen team dynamics and avoid conflict.
+Employers are expanding the range of selection methods used in the recruitment process.
+The key drivers behind this are to eliminate subjective judgements, strengthen team dynamics and avoid conflict situations.

 It must be stressed that selection tests are not used as an alternative to the interview, but rather as a supplement to that process.

 Such tests are designed to provide companies with further evidence of the capabilities and potential that you have.
 In some tests, for example, verbal and numerical reasoning, there will be a minimum score, which you must exceed.
 Other tests provide evidence that is qualitative rather than quantitative but are no less important in a company's decision-making process.